airsoftnorge/mundana/_posts/003_asn-tak/2022-05-25-wintak-setup.md

 	</a>
 </div>

-You can now click the little green icon in your bottom right and then Manage Server connections
+You can now click the little green icon in your bottom right and then Manage Server connections.

 <div class="image-thumbnail">
 	<a href="/assets/images/003_asn-tak/2022-05-25-wintak-setup/0d2.png">